Call for Papers

 detailed formatting instructions:

-Papers that are not properly anonymized, or do not use the template, or have more than eight pages (excluding references) will be rejected without review.
+Papers that are not properly anonymized, or do not use the template, or have more than fourteen pages (not excluding references) will be rejected without review.

 The submission site